korningf/aegis-vault/README.md

 Every secret, password, and private key should be in the keystore vault,

-which is passphrase-protected via RSA 4096, and cannot be brute force.
+which is passphrase-protected via RSA 4096, and cannot be brute-forced.

-(one hopes)
+(one hopes for a while at least)

 * GPG

-Now chances are we have an ssh key already if this is a virtual machine.

-This measn we also need ssh-agent in order to hop out to other systems.

-If we have ssh keys, we mmust move the private identity key into vault.

 Select a primary email identity, ie the one linked to your git account.

 Create a master gpg keyring - this will be bound to  email identity.